 Why I do not hear anybody, even though everyone can hear me?

-Probably your browser audio output is redirected to a different device, if you have more than one speaking device connected, or it is simply muted.
-To check the cause and fix the problem open your system sound settings.
-Usually, to get there, you will have to click the speaker icon located near the top right or the bottom right of the screen, and choose "Sound Settings" from the menu.
-Then, find your browser on the "Playback" tab, set its volume to 100% and select the adequate output device.
+Probably your browser audio output is redirected to a different device if you have more than one speaking device connected, or it is simply muted.
+To check the cause and fix the problem, open your system sound settings.
+Usually, to get there, you will have to click the speaker icon located near the top right or the bottom right of the screen (on Mac go to "System Preferences"), and choose "Sound Settings" from the menu.
+Then, find your browser on the "Playback" (or "Output") tab, set its volume to 100% and select the adequate output device.

 Why can I not connect using my Firefox 58?